forem/forem/docs/backend/data-update-scripts.md

 ## What are Data Update Scripts?

-Data Update Scripts were introduced recently in
+Data Update Scripts were introduced in
 [this PR](https://github.com/thepracticaldev/dev.to/pull/6025) and allow us to run any data updates we might need.
 For example, if we added a column to the database and then wanted to backfill that column with data, rather than going